 Polymerase chain reaction (PCR) is a technique widely used in molecular diagnostics to amplify sequencing of DNA.
 PCR is enabled by a machine called a thermocycler, which rapidly heats and cools the DNA sample to a defined series of temperature steps.

 Modern thermocyclers used for real-time and digital PCR testing utilize Peltier technology to precisely manage the set point temperatures and ramp rates.
 This is a harsh environment for standard thermoelectric coolers due to the mechanical stresses that occur during the heating and cooling stage.

-The Laird Thermal Systems PowerCycling PC Series of thermoelectric coolers are designed for high reliability applications such as PCR thermal cycling, which require extended mean time between failure (MTBF).
-Tested to more than 1 million temperature cycles, the PowerCycling PC Series enhances the reliability of PCR cyclers and offers a significantly longer operating life and lower overall cost of ownership compared to standard thermoelectric coolers.
+Laird Thermal Systems’ PowerCycling PCX Series thermoelectric coolers are designed for high reliability applications such as PCR thermal cycling, which require extended mean time between failure (MTBF).
+Assembled with next generation thermoelectric materials, the PCX series offer faster ramp rates compared to standard thermoelectric coolers.